matijapretnar/proofs/explicit-effect-subtyping/README.md

     abella proofs.thm

-The command sequentially loads all of the above files and, if all proofs are correct, terminates without an error.
+using Abella 2.0.4 or higher, The command sequentially loads all of the above files and, if all proofs are correct, terminates without an error.